 If you're doing your HSC and your sights are set on uni, make sure you apply through the Universities Admissions Centre, (UAC).
 For advice on applying through UAC please contact the Batemans Bay Campus on 4472 2125.

-There are a number of training providers in this region that offer eligible courses.
+There are a number of training providers in the Batemans Bay region that offer eligible courses at these levels.
 These include:

 Special Tertiary Admissions Test (STAT)